Jump to:

-How to Manually Open Your Garage Door Without Power
+How to Manually Open a Garage Door

 When the clouds roll in, and the wind picks up, you know bad weather is coming.
 Whether you’re in your car heading home through the pouring rain or waiting out the storm from the comfort of your living room, violent wind and weather can be unnerving — especially when the power goes out.
 In addition to the inconvenience of having no light or cable, you face other problems when the electricity is out — like the inability to open your garage doors.